bazingatechnologies/na-ios-checkout/README.md

 * shippingAddressRequired: if the shipping address is required - true/false
 * billingAddressRequired: if the billing address is required - true/false
 * processingClosure: the block of code to be executed after a token is received
+* brands: the valid brand list
+* shouldShowEmail: whether or not it should show the email field

 ### Step 1: Setup Dev Tools